thorgrimjansrud/wago-device-autostart-app/README.md

 chmod +x /etc/init.d/startmyapp
 ```

 Edit and add the fallowing lines.
-Change path and 3. party "AppCommand" to wathever executable on what path that should be started.
+Change path and 3. party "MY_APP_COMMAND" to wathever executable on what path that should be started.
-E.g. /home/apps/bin:
+E.g. if executable is located in /home/apps/bin:
 ```
 #!/bin/sh
 PATH=/home/apps/bin:$PATH
-NAME=myapp
+NAME=myappname
-AppCommand --name $NAME > /home/apps/mylog.log 2>&1
+MY_APP_COMMAND --name $NAME > /home/apps/mylog.log 2>&1
 exit 0
 ```